omerbenamram/pymft-rs/README.md

 To install from PyPi - `pip install mft`

 ### Wheels
-Wheels are currently automatically built for python 3.7+ for all platforms (Windows, macOS - including M1, and `manylinux`).
+Wheels are built using the `abi3` tag (so a single wheel works for all CPython versions 3.7+).

+Supported platforms are:
+  - Linux x86_64 (manylinux)
+  - Linux aarch64 (manylinux, cross-compiled with zig)
+  - macOS universal2 (x86_64 + arm64)
+  - Windows x86_64

 ### Installation from sources
-Installation is possible for other platforms by installing from sources, this requires a rust compiler and `setuptools-rust`.
+Installation is possible for other platforms by installing from sources.

-Run `python setup.py install`
+This requires a Rust compiler and a recent enough Pip.

+Run `pip install -e .`

 ## Usage